 What happens if I don’t get a permit for my renovation?

-First, the renovation may need to be redone if it does not meet minimum Building Code requirements – and this will be done at your own personal cost.
+First, the renovation may need to be redone if it does not meet minimum Building Code requirements, and this will be done at your own cost.
 If your renovation cannot comply with the Building Code, it must be removed.
-Again, this will be at your own personal cost.
+Again, this will be at your cost.

 And, even if you don’t obtain a permit, you will be charged the cost of a permit “after the fact,” and legal action may be taken to ensure that you pay for your permit, and for any associated fees and fines, if applicable.

-Home resale complications due to renovations without permit
+Home resale complications due to renovations without a permit

 In the future, it may also be harder to sell your property, even if the authorities do not find out about an unauthorized renovation.
 A home inspector, for example, may find the unpermitted renovation while you’re trying to sell the house – and if it does not meet code requirements, this will be reported to the buyer, complicating the sale and leading to potential issues with the City of Winnipeg.